rust-lang/reference/src/paths.md

 > the crate (including `use` imports).
 >
 > Beginning with the 2018 Edition, paths starting with `::` resolve from
-> crates in the [extern prelude], i.e. they _must_ be followed by the name of a crate.
+> crates in the [extern prelude].
+That is, they must be followed by the name of a crate.

 ```rust
 mod a {